cloudblog004/fantasticfoodies/content/en/posts/245-recipe-of-quick-miguels-adobo-chicken-instapot-version.md

 1. Make ready 2-3 tbs cooking oil

 Instant Pot Chicken Adobo is a popular Filipino dish and I&#39;ve been making it for a lot of years.
 It&#39;s a quick and easy dinner and it&#39;s even quicker and easier in the Instapot.
 Let&#39;s Make The Delicious Instant Pot Chicken Adobo.
-Instapot Chicken Adobo - Low Carb &amp; Keto Friendly.
+Instapot Chicken Adobo - Low Carb & Keto Friendly.

 <!--inarticleads2-->